udhos/isrustgood/README.md

 # isrustgood

+* [Using Rust at a startup: A cautionary tale](https://mdwdotla.medium.com/using-rust-at-a-startup-a-cautionary-tale-42ab823d9454) - "Rust is awesome, for certain things.
+But think twice before picking it up for a startup that needs to move fast."

 * [My negative views on Rust](https://chrisdone.com/posts/rust/) - "It’s not the technology that’s working poorly, it’s that you’re using it wrongly."

 * [The Rust programming language absolutely positively sucks](https://www.reddit.com/r/rust/comments/12b7p2p/the_rust_programming_language_absolutely/) - "The Rust programming language is atrocious.
 It is horrible, and I wish it a painful and swift death."